ionvicol/software-engineering-project/pg-sd2/README.md

 - `/tags/:id`

 ## Notes
-- Login is intentionally excluded for Sprint 3.

 - Sample data is loaded automatically from `sd2-db.sql` when the database container is created for the first time.
 - If the database does not refresh, delete the local `db` folder and run Docker again.